Our work in Surrey

 Surrey County Council has declared a climate emergency and committed the county to becoming net zero carbon by 2050.
-To help achieve this, Surrey County Council have teamed up with Community Energy South to provide support and training for the development of community-led renewable energy groups and projects throughout Surrey.
+To help achieve this, Surrey County Council have teamed up with Community Energy South to provide support to develop a community-led network to create one or more large renewable energy projects in the county.

 Ollie Pendered, Chief Executive of Community Energy South said,

 We are delighted to be working with Surrey County Council to support the growth of community energy across the county.
-We are excited to discover what projects are already underway and hear about new ideas that are out there.
 Through our partnership we will find ways to support new projects and groups going forward so that community energy can thrive in Surrey.

 Marisa Heath, Surrey County Council Cabinet Member for Environment, said,